segmentio/segment-docs/src/connections/destinations/catalog/auryc/index.md

 ---
+title: Auryc Destination
 rewrite: true
-title: Auryc Destination
+beta: true
+partner-contact: segment@auryc.com
 ---
 [Auryc](https://www.auryc.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a client-side journey intelligence platform that surfaces real-time insights with powerful visual context across all of your digital ecommerce journeys.
 Auryc helps enterprises find and resolve the customer journey issues that directly impact conversions and customer satisfaction.

 This source is maintained by Auryc.
 For any issues with the destination, please [reach out to their team](mailto:segment@auryc.com).

-_**NOTE:** The Auryc Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on April 25, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the Auryc Destination and its documentation, please [let their team know](mailto:segment@auryc.com)!_ It also means that, for the time being, there is a longer delay for us to deploy it to your analytics.js after you enable; expect about 24 hours for it to render on your site.
+_**NOTE:** The Auryc Destination is currently in beta, and this doc was last updated on April 25, 2019.
+If you are interested in joining their beta program or have any feedback to help improve the Auryc Destination and its documentation, please [let their team know](mailto:segment@auryc.com)!_

+It also means that, for the time being, there is a longer delay for us to deploy it to your analytics.js after you enable; expect about 24 hours for it to render on your site.

 ## Getting Started